 Does the thought of becoming a professional fashion designer excite you?
 Do you picture yourself at runway shows in New York and Paris?
 Do you love talking about all the latest fashion trends and ideas?
 Well, it sounds like you have a PASSION for fashion, which is a definite plus!
+Maybe you are a freelance fashion designer now, and want to make the step up.

 However, fashion design is no cakewalk!
 It’s a very competitive field that requires working hard, paying your dues and climbing the proverbial ladder.
 So where do you begin?
 Well, we’re here to help you figure this out!